rphln/Swordsong/mechanics.md

   - Once per turn, a character can walk to any tile within their speed score in distance by using an action point.

-  - Once per turn, a character can perform a basic attack against any opponent within their reach by using two action points.
+  - Once per turn, a character can perform an attack against an opponent within their reach by using two action points.

   - A character will simultaneously perform a counter-attack when an opponent within their reach attacks them.